[Editor’s note: mild spoilers]

 The topic of Yasuke’s blackness is addressed in various ways throughout the show; one character thinks his skin is infused with ink and tries to scrub him clean; another thinks his true name is too difficult to pronounce so they give him a new one; others think he is way above his station.
 But one of the best things about this show is that it doesn’t dwell on these stigmas for too long.
-Yes we all know he is Black, and yes we expect some pushback from those he encounters because of that.
+Yes, we all know he is Black, and yes we expect some pushback from those he encounters because of that.

 The decision to pepper these issues in instead of drag them out really allows Yasuke to rise above what others think about him and just set out to prove the naysayers wrong with every majestic (and bloody!) slice of his blade.

 While anime is popular in the Black community, there are not many shows with Black leading characters.
-And what the Black and minority led team behind “Yasuke” were able to do with such a short arc is undeniably remarkable.
+And what the Black and minority-led team behind “Yasuke” were able to do with such a short arc is undeniably remarkable.

-Though it has a tendency to drift into the outlandish (yes, there is robots and magic, don’t overthink it!!) and uses its first season to pull out all the stops to an over the top end of the world event, I am still excited to follow whatever path that “Yasuke” sets its mind to.
+Though it has a tendency to drift into the outlandish (yes, there are robots and magic, don’t overthink it!!) and uses its first season to pull out all the stops to an over top end of the world event, I am still excited to follow whatever path that “Yasuke” sets its mind to.